-Nihlus stopped in the doorway to the cabin.
-The overhead lights hurt his eyes but he couldn’t be bothered to think about that no more than he could be bothered to care about being naked, breathless and barely restraining himself from jumping forward and crushing Saren in a huge hug of joy and relief.
-Saren was wearing the same robe and smelled of sweat and streets and crowd.
-He appeared to be looking at the cyan case resting on the table, beside the big wooden box.
+Nihlus stopped in the doorway to the cabin, naked, breathless and barely holding back the impulse to crush Saren in an embrace of joy and relief.
+Saren wore the same robe and smelled of sweat and streets.
+He appeared to be looking at the jewelry case resting on the table, beside the big wooden box from the secret compartment.

 Was he still angry?
-Didn’t sound like that.
+Didn’t sound like it.
 It didn’t sound like anything he’d heard from Saren before.

 “I have,” Nihlus said.
 “Was I… was it the wrong thing to do?”

 Saren turned now and looked him in the eye.
 It was just a short glance, but Nihlus melted under its intensity.
-Literally.
-His heart skipped a beat, or maybe ten.
-Because Saren shook his head.
+And then his heart leaped as Saren shook his head.
 Once, shortly, then again, to confirm.
-He was staring at the badge in his ungloved hand and didn’t speak for several long breaths.
+He stared at the badge in his ungloved hand and didn’t speak for several long breaths.
 “They told me it was impossible to fix.”

 “Nihlus… this is remarkable.”
 Saren looked at him again and for the first time, Nihlus thought he could see an opening there, a tiny crawl-space, a crack in the wall.
-Again, he tried to smile, but all he could muster was a gentle flick of the mandibles.
-Saren stepped towards him, stood close enough so that Nihlus could feel the warmth of his breath as he spoke.
+He tried to smile, but all he could muster was a gentle flick of the mandibles.
+Saren stepped forward, close enough for Nihlus to feel the warmth of his breath.
 “I’ve been looking… I can’t find a single seam.”

 “Of course there are seams.
 They’re just… hidden.
 Had to add some paint.
 Hope that’s alright?”

 He looked up and found Saren looking back, an alien air of vulnerability lingering about his face like an early morning mist.
 “Look,” Nihlus whispered, and pointed at the badge with a talontip.
 “See here?”
-And as he traced a microscopic seam that ran from tip to bottom, his fingers brushed against Saren’s dry, warm palm.
-Another second of hesitation, then he closed his hand around Saren’s, with the badge in between.
+And as he traced a microscopic seam that ran from top to bottom, his fingers brushed against Saren’s dry, warm palm.
+After a second of hesitation, he closed his hand around Saren’s, with the badge in between.